cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

   </figcaption>
 </figure>

-On April 30th of 1993, the CERN issued a public statement relinquishing all intellectual property rights to the World Wide Web.
-Thus making it freely accessible without any fees.
-This decision fostered an environment of unrestricted expansion and innovation in web technologies.
-Berners-Lee left CERN in October 1994 to form the World Wide Web Consortium (W3C), which today includes 406 member organizations from around the world.
-The W3C works to create standards for web development and serves as a forum for discussing web usage.
+Browsers are capable of handling not just text and images, but also running comprehensive applications like video players, 3D animations, and PDF document.
+Over the last decades, they have evolved into complex software systems (e.g., Firefox has Chrome reported have roughly [30M](https://openhub.net/p/firefox) and [40M](https://openhub.net/p/chrome/analyses/latest/languages_summary) LoC, respectively).
+For example, the [V8 JavaScript Engine](https://v8.dev/) included in Chrome is renowned for its high performance due to just-in-time (JIT) compilation, efficient garbage collection, and optimizations for real-time execution in web browsers.

 ## Web Technologies

-The web's evolution is marked by an ongoing debate about where to place the execution logic: on the server or the client.
-This decision impacts how applications on the web are built and interacted with, shaping user experiences across the globe.
-Initially created in the 1990s by Tim Berners-Lee to link research papers via hyperlinks, the web quickly grew beyond its academic origins.
+Initially created in the 1990s to link research papers via hyperlinks, the web quickly grew beyond its academic origins.
-The world's first website and web server were hosted at CERN with the address [info.cern.ch](https://info.cern.ch/), and the very first web page can still be visited at [the project website](https://info.cern.ch/hypertext/WWW/TheProject.html).
+The world's first website and web server were hosted at CERN with the address [info.cern.ch](https://info.cern.ch/).
+The very first web page can still be visited at [the project website](https://info.cern.ch/hypertext/WWW/TheProject.html).
 As web technologies evolved, they began solving a myriad of problems, leading to the continuous development and obsolescence of various technologies over time.

 [//]: # (First page of Tim Berners-Lee's proposal for the World Wide Web in March 1989)